harchcode/live-trade/README.md

 # Live Trade Visualizer

-A hyper-optimized, real-time cryptocurrency trading visualizer built with Vanilla TypeScript, Canvas API, and Node.js WebSockets.
+A hyper-optimized, real-time running trade built with Vanilla TypeScript, Canvas API, and Node.js WebSockets.

-This project demonstrates how to handle massive firehoses of incoming network data and render dozens of complex UI widgets simultaneously without crashing the browser thread.
+This project demonstrates how to handle massive firehoses of incoming network data and render dozens of UI widgets simultaneously without crashing the browser.

 ## Architecture